fritzrehde/watchbind/README.md

 This means you can run a command like
 ```
-watchbind --bind "enter:notify-send \$LINES" ls
+watchbind --bind "enter:notify-send \$lines" ls
 ```
-and the environment variable `$LINES` will contain the line the cursor is currently on.
+and the environment variable `$lines` will contain the line the cursor is currently on.

 But note that
 ```
-watchbind --bind "enter:notify-send $LINES" ls
+watchbind --bind "enter:notify-send $lines" ls
 ```
-will not work as expected, because `$LINES` will be replaced in the shell you are running the `watchbind` command from.
+will not work as expected, because `$lines` will be replaced in the shell you are running the `watchbind` command from.